2019 Tipperary county hurling team season: Reaction

+Tipperary manager Liam Sheedy speaking to RTE Radio singled out his family for special praise on the day of the match.

 Kilkenny manager Brian Cody was amazed that a red card was shown to Richie Hogan, saying "We were beaten well in the final score but it is a huge decision to make, to issue a red card".

 Former Kilkenny hurler Henry Shefflin speaking on the Sunday Game argued that the red card issued to Richie Hogan for the high tackle on Cathal Barrett should not have been red.

 Also former Kilkenny hurler Jackie Tyrrell speaking on the Sunday Game on the night of the final also taught that a red card should not have been shown.

 Richie Hogan speaking two days after the final insisted that it should never have been a red card.

 Kilkenny appealed the one match suspension given to Hogan but on 6 November the suspension was upheld.

 Highlights of the final were shown on The Sunday Game programme which aired at 9:30pm that night on RTÉ Two and was presented by Des Cahill with match analysis from Brendan Cummins, Cyril Farrell, Jackie Tyrell, Ursula Jacob, Graeme Mulcahy, Derek McGrath and Enda Rowland.
 On the man of the match award shortlist were Ronan Maher, Noel McGrath and Barry Heffernan with Noel McGrath winning the award which was presented by GAA president John Horan at the post match Tipperary function at the Clayton Burlington Hotel in Dublin.
 Tipperary manager Liam Sheedy, captain Seamus Callanan, Brian Hogan and father Ken Hogan were interviewed by Joanne Cantwell and Marty Morrissey at the hotel function.

 Homecoming

 The Tipperary team made the traditional visits to Our Lady's Children's Hospital in Crumlin and Temple Street hospital on 19 August before returning home by train where the homecoming event was held at Semple Stadium in Thurles.

 A stage was set up on the dome side of the stadium with the gates of the stadium opened at 4.00 pm.

 The Tipperary senior back-room team and players were introduced to a crowd of over 30,000 at 8.00 pm, with captain Seamus Callanan addressing the crowd and music from the Two Johnnies and 'Slievenamon' sang by Louise Morrissey along with the team.
 19-T-LIAM number plates were issued for sale to celebrate the win with the proceeds going to the team holiday.
 Tipp FM provided live radio coverage of the homecoming.

+The team then travelled out to Seamus Callanan's home village of Drom to the Ragg bar where the celebrations continued.

 Six days later on 24 August, Tipperary won the All-Ireland Under-20 Hurling Championship after a 5-17 to 1-18 win against Cork at the Gaelic Grounds.

 Senior panel members Jake Morris, Jerome Cahill and Paddy Cadell were in the Tipperary team and picked up a second All-Ireland win in a week.

 In October, manager Liam Sheedy confirmed that he would be remaining on as manager for 2020.